Qiskit/qiskit/MAINTAINING.md

  * a **_follow-up_ release**: If [`stable/x.y` exists in the upstream repository](https://github.com/Qiskit/qiskit/branches), this release is some form of follow-up, probably because there is a previous release candidate or you are doing a patch release.
    Examples of *_follow-up_* releases are: `0.43.3`, `1.2.1`, and `1.3.0rc2`.

-> [!Note]
+> [!NOTE]
 > This section assumes that the Qiskit-owned GitHub remote is called `upstream` in your git configuration.

 ### 1. Check the milestone state

-Verify that the milestone is in a suitable place to release.
+Verify that the milestone is in a suitable place to release:

-> TODO: explain what it means to be "in a suitable place".
+ - Set the due date for an estimated time for release, if not set already (for example, in patch release cases).
+ - All the blocking issues/PR should be merged the day before the release.
+ - You can leave there non-blocking issues/PR until the end of the process.

 ### 2. Audit `Changelog:*` labels

->![Note]
+> ![NOTE]
 > In this section, `(x.y.z)~1` refers to the **the previous version tag**, since the tool needs to consider changes _since_ the version supplied.
 > Examples:
 >